 \section{Related Work}

 \textbf{Efficient Neural Networks.} There has been significant progress in designing efficient neural networks.
-In early work, most efficient networks, such as MobileNet~\cite{howard2017mobilenets,sandler2018mobilenetv2} and ShuffleNet~\cite{howard2019searching}, are manually designed by human experts.
-Recent work starts to use neural architectures search (NAS) to automatically learn efficient network designs~\cite{zoph2018learning,cao2018learnable, tan2019mnasnet,tan2019efficientnet,chaudhuri2020fine}.
-These work mostly focuses on discovering one single network with superior computational efficiency and accuracy.
-Our work demonstrates a complementary paradigm to obtain efficient and accurate models without tuning the architecture.
+In early work, most efficient networks, such as MobileNet~\citep{howard2017mobilenets,sandler2018mobilenetv2} and ShuffleNet~\citep{howard2019searching}, were manually designed.
+Recent work started to use neural architectures search (NAS) to automatically learn efficient network designs~\citep{zoph2018learning,cao2018learnable, tan2019mnasnet,tan2019efficientnet,chaudhuri2020fine}.
+They mostly fcous on improving the efficiency of single models by designing better architectures, while we explore committee-based models without tuning the architecture.

-\textbf{Ensembles.} Ensemble learning has been well studied in machine learning and there have been many seminal works, such as Bagging~\cite{breiman1996bagging}, Boosting~\cite{schapire1990strength}, and AdaBoost~\cite{freund1997decision}.
-Ensembles of neural networks have been used to boost the performance on many tasks, such as image classification~\cite{szegedy2015going,huang2017snapshot}, video classification~\cite{qiu2019trimmed}, machine translation~\cite{Wen2020BatchEnsemble:}, and out-of-distribution robustness~\cite{lakshminarayanan2017simple,fort2019deep,wenzel2020hyperparameter}.
+\textbf{Ensembles.} Ensemble learning has been well studied in machine learning and there have been many seminal works, such as Bagging~\citep{breiman1996bagging}, Boosting~\citep{schapire1990strength}, and AdaBoost~\citep{freund1997decision}.
+Ensembles of neural networks have been used for many tasks, such as image classification~\citep{szegedy2015going,huang2017snapshot}, machine translation~\citep{Wen2020BatchEnsemble:}, active learning~\citep{beluch2018power}, and out-of-distribution robustness~\citep{lakshminarayanan2017simple,fort2019deep,wenzel2020hyperparameter}.
 But the efficiency of model ensembles has rarely been systematically investigated.
-Recent work indicates that model ensembles can be more efficient than solitary models on image classification tasks~\cite{kondratyuk2020ensembling, lobacheva2020power}.
-Our work further substantiates this claim through extensive analysis of modern architectures on large-scale benchmarks.
+Recent work indicated that ensembles can be more efficient than single models for image classification~\citep{kondratyuk2020ensembling, lobacheva2020power}.
+Our work further substantiates this claim through the analysis of modern architectures on large-scale benchmarks.